 - Manny, Bill Bailey's character in Black Books, absorbs The Little Book Of Calm, which transforms him into a messianic figure.

 - One episode of Charmed has Phoebe use a smart spell that allows her to absorb the knowledge of a book by waving her hands over it.
-When this happens, the pages flip by themselves and there's the sound of whispering, as if the worlds were being spoken in a sotto voice.
+When this happens, the pages flip by themselves and there's the sound of whispering, as if the worlds were being spoken sotto voce.

-- Happens in a vision in The Bible (the book of Jeremiah).
+- Happens in a vision in the book of Jeremiah.